Justineo/github-hovercard/README.md

     Now GitHub Hovercard is saving user's private access token into `localStorage`. `localStorage` has a limit of 5MB and the problem might be other extensions have consumed too much storage that GitHub Hovercard failed to save access tokens.

+## Options

+For browser extension versions, GitHub Hovercard provide following options:

+* Domain

+    Use this option to set custom domains for your GitHub Enterprise service.
+Note that you don't need to set `github.com` because it's always included.
+You may be asked to grant additional permissions for those domains.

+* Delay

+    If you don't want the hovercards to pop up instantly, you may set a delay before they try to retrieve data and appear.

 ## Screenshots

 ![Avatars in trending repos](screenshots/1.png)